hibernating-rhinos/RavenFS/Docs/markdown/synchronization/synchronization-types/content-update.markdown

 ##Temporary downloading file

-RavenFS assumes that an error during the synchronization operation might happen an any time.
-Hence to avoid a situation where the failed synchronization broke your file, in the middle of executing the synchronization on a destination server we build the final file without removing the old one.
+RavenFS assumes that an error during the synchronization operation might happen at any time.
+Hence to avoid a situation where the failed synchronization brakes your file, in the middle of executing the synchronization on a destination server we build the final file without removing the old one.
 The synchronized file is constucted as `filename.downloading`.
 If the synchronization finishes without any errors `filename` will be deleted and `filename.downloading` renamed to `filename`.